 Why do we travel to Italy?
 Architecture?
 Art?
 That, too, but let’s face it, some treats of Italian culinary tradition are as inspiring as the Colosseum.
-With each neighbourhood basting its own character, the food markets in Rome reflect the nature and personality of their rione.
+With each neighborhood boasting its own character, the food markets in Rome reflect the nature and personality of their rione.

-Fresh seasonal produce, spices, fragrant bread and pastries, sauces and anything else you can think of, take a walk around these great Rome food markets and linger in some delicious souvenir shopping.
+Fresh seasonal produce, spices, fragrant bread and pastries, sauces and anything else you can think of, take a walk around these great Rome food markets, fantastic places to visit when it rains, and linger in some delicious souvenir shopping.

 The best food markets in Rome

 1. Mercato Trionfale, huge food market in Rome’s Rione Prati

 One of the historical food markets in Rome, 19th-century Mercato Trionfale was recently renovated.
 Initially the open market of Rome’s Viale Giulio Cesare and Via Andrea Doria, in 2009 its stalls were moved to the brand-new covered complex still in Via Doria.

 One of the favourite food markets in Rome’s Rione Prati, this Nuovo Mercato Trionfale sees a good combination of locals and those holidaymakers who prefer homestays in Rome rather than hotels to take advantage of their vacation to try Italian fresh produce as much and as authentically as they can.